EMC profit misses estimates

-(Reuters) - Data-storage equipment maker EMC Corp EMC.N reported a higher third-quarter profit as sales rose 6 percent but missed analysts’ expectations.
+Oct 24 (Reuters) - Data-storage equipment maker EMC Corp reported a higher third-quarter profit as sales rose 6 percent but missed analysts’ expectations.

 The world’s biggest maker of corporate data-storage equipment said net income attributable to the company rose to $626.3 million, or 28 cents per share.
 Excluding items, it earned 40 cents per share.